bottlepy/bottle/docs/docs_0_7.md

     def get_unicode():
         return u'Unicode is encoded with UTF-8 by default'

 You can change Bottles default encoding by setting `response.content_type` to a value containing a `charset=...` parameter or by changing `response.charset` directly.

     #!Python
-    from bottle import route, response
+    from bottle import response
     @route('/iso')
     def get_iso():
         response.charset = 'ISO-8859-15'